linrunner/tlp-doc/support/troubleshooting.rst

 .. rubric:: Denylist single devices

-Enter every USB device ID into :ref:set-usb-denylist` – but only one device at a time!
+Enter every USB device ID into :ref:`set-usb-denylist` – but only one device at a time!

 As soon as the problem disappears, you have identified the causing USB device